scalacenter/scala-lang/teach.md

-Read over to learn good reasons to use Scala to teach programming, to know where in the world Scala is taught, and to discover teaching tools and materials used at various levels (from high-school to university).
+Read over to learn good reasons to use Scala to teach programming, to know where in the world Scala is taught, and to discover teaching tools and materials used at various levels (from high school to university).

 ## Why Teach Scala

 ### Multiple Paradigms

-While we learn new concepts we compare and contrast different but similar concept and relate to what we already know.
+While we learn new concepts, we compare and contrast different but similar concepts and relate them to what we already know.
 This is a very important learning principle and many pedagogical strategies build on contrasting and comparing while exploring similarities and differences between concepts and ideas.
 Scala is an excellent language in supporting this pedagogical principle as it